cntalucard/sqltool/README.md

 Simple SQL Tool written in C++ with QT 6.9.

 It's not complete and not error free...
-If you lose or destroy data it is not my fault!
+If you lose or destroy data it is not my fault! <BR>
-Work's with Oracle and SQLlite.
+Work's with Oracle and SQLlite.<BR><BR>

 For Oracle you need an installed oracle client or an instant client (oci.dll).
-Copy instant client to folder oci64 For SQLlite works out of the box.
+Copy instant client to folder oci64<BR>
+For SQLlite works out of the box.<BR>
+<BR><BR>
 For screenshots look in the doc folder

 You can